 Emulate tropical humidity by misting the ferns regularly.
 Alternately, place fern containers on a dish filled with pebbles and water.
 As the water evaporates, it increases the humidity around the plants.

 You may also choose to place ferns in naturally humid parts of the home, such as a bathroom, kitchen, or laundry room.
 If you live in an arid region, you may have to take further steps to emulate native growing conditions, such as running a humidifier near your plant.

 Bird’s nest ferns’ native habitat has year-round warm temperatures, too.
 In the home, this translates into consistent temperatures between 70 and 80 degrees F. Anything colder than 60 degrees can be detrimental to a fern’s health.

-Signs Your Bird’s Nest Fern is Exposed to the Wrong Temperature and Humidity
+Signs Your Plant is Exposed to the Wrong Temperature and Humidity

 Though bird’s nest ferns can stand short dry or cold periods, they can’t thrive in these conditions for very long.
 Temperature fluctuations under 60 degrees or constant low humidity are especially problematic.

-Signs your bird’s nest fern is too cold, or the air in your home is too dry include browning at the edges of fronds.
-If you notice fronds turning brown at the margins, place the pant in a warm spot and mist regularly to increase humidity levels.
+Signs your bird’s nest fern is too cold or the air in your home is too dry include browning at the edges of fronds.
+If you notice fronds turning brown at the margins, regularly place the plant in a warm spot and mist to increase humidity levels.

 Dry conditions can also lead to tip burn or necrotic frond tips.
 If you notice dead areas on the tips of your fern’s fronds, increase the humidity level around the plant by misting regularly and placing it on a tray filled with pebbles and water.
 Check to ensure the soil stays consistently moist.